 For those who are not aware of what refresh rate is, the Refresh rate can be defined as the number of times an image is repainted or refreshed per second.
 Refresh Rate is measured in Hertz (Hz).
 Let’s take an example.
 A monitor with a 60 Hz refresh rate will mean that the display will be updated 60 times per second.
-Similarly, a 240hz gaming monitor will update 240 times per second, that means, flicker and stutter-free video output.
+Similarly, a 240hz gaming monitor will update 240 times per second, which means, flicker and stutter-free video output.
 There will be no lag on the monitor’s screen and you can experience a buttery-smooth picture.

 On the other hand, having a lower refresh rate will cause lag and flickers on your monitor’s screen.
-For that reason, it is recommended that you go with a monitor that runs on the Higher refresh rate and once you do this, you can see the difference yourself.
+For that reason, it is recommended that you go with a monitor that runs on a Higher refresh rate and once you do this, you can see the difference yourself.